Unilever to start auction of spreads business in the autumn

-LONDON Unilever (ULVR.L)(UNc.AS) plans to kick off the auction for its margarine and spreads business this autumn, its chief financial officer said on Thursday.
+LONDON (Reuters) - Unilever (ULVR.L)(UNc.AS) plans to kick off the auction for its margarine and spreads business this autumn, its chief financial officer said on Thursday.

 The sale of the shrinking business was first announced in April as part of an overhaul of sparked by February's surprise takeover approach by Kraft-Heinz (KHC.O).